 The reputation and compassion of your company are both huge factors at the end of the day.
 Truthfully, your talent pool does all of the heavy lifting to cement this reputation.

-Their goals must be in line with the goals of your company to continue this environment.
-When employees have been interviewed in the past, training and self-growth were two of the most primary goals.
-This shows us that employees who are engaged in training and development programs most likely take pride in the companies they work for.
+Their goals must align with your company’s goals to continue this environment.
+Training and self-growth were two primary goals when employees were interviewed in the past.
+This shows us that employees engaged in training and development programs most likely take pride in their companies.

-Clearly, this plays a huge role and benefits the company culture.
-Employees will strive to perform at a high level during their time on the job, which in turn will lead to a better reputation for the organization.
-After the training and onboarding process is finished, this theme can be continued with your performance management process.
-It’s important that your PMS is a solid continuation of everything that was implemented in the LMS.
+This plays a huge role and benefits the company culture.
+Employees will strive to perform at a high level while on the job, leading to a better reputation for the organization.
+After the training and onboarding process, this theme can be continued with your performance management process.
+Your PMS must be a solid continuation of everything implemented in the LMS.
 These two go hand-in-hand.

-At the end of the day, one of the most important roles of your LMS is to cement the idea of your company culture in the mind of a team member.
-There should be a clear understanding of their expectations, how they are to engage with other team members, as well as internal and company-wide protocol.
+One of the most important roles of your LMS is to cement the idea of your company culture in the mind of a team member.
+There should be a clear understanding of their expectations, how to engage with other team members and internal and company-wide protocol.

-Regulatory compliance is always a huge dynamic when it comes to your LMS but is also a significant part of your company culture.
+Regulatory compliance is always a considerable dynamic when it comes to your LMS, but it is also a significant part of your company culture.
 This goes along with your company’s reputation since you want it to be understood that your organization follows regulations.
 It’s also possible for this to draw fresh talent to your organization, considering avoiding regulatory compliance issues can be an attractive highlight.

 Following all of these tips will help build and sustain your company culture.
-By sustaining this element, you will solidify your corporate brand and survive in the long term.
+By supporting this element, you will solidify your corporate brand and survive in the long term.